SamuelOjo-DB/Sales-Analysis-Excel/README.md

 - [Recommendation](#recommendation)

 ### Data Source
-The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales) and titled the "Superstore sales" Dataset.
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales).

 ### Business Questions
 - How have profit and sales performed over the years?